 If you want to submit confidential business information as part of your comment, but do not want it to be posted online or made available in the public docket, you must include the phrase “CONFIDENTIAL BUSINESS INFORMATION” in the first paragraph of your comment.
 You must also prominently identify confidential business information to be redacted within the comment.
 If a comment has so much confidential business information that it cannot be effectively redacted, all or part of that comment may not be posted online or made available in the public docket.

 Personally identifying information and confidential business information identified and located as set forth above will be redacted and the comment, in redacted form, will be posted online and placed in the Department's public docket file.
 Please note that the Freedom of Information Act applies to all comments received.
 If you wish to inspect the agency's public docket file in person by appointment, please see the FOR FURTHER INFORMATION CONTACT paragraph.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

-Jill Aronica, Chief Information Systems Section, Executive Office for OCDETF, phone 202-514-1860.End Further Info End Preamble Start Supplemental Information
+Jill Aronica, Chief Information Systems Section, Executive Office for OCDETF, U.S. Department of Justice, 1331 Pennsylvania Avenue NW., Suite 1060, Washington, DC 20530, phone 202-514-1860.End Further Info End Preamble Start Supplemental Information